bdiesel/OpenSBP/README.md

 # OpenSBP

-TODO: Write a gem description
+TODO: This gem is used to control  a ShopBot

 ## Installation